aviaryan/BrainGames/README.md

 * Sounds were created using the utility Bfxr ( http://www.bfxr.net/ )
 * A lot of game ideas were drawn from the android game [Coach memory!
 Brain trainer](https://play.google.com/store/apps/details?id=bpi.master.coach.memory)
 * Scrabble game's idea was from [Quizup](http://quizup.com)
-* Scrabble game's worldlist was taken from http://www.mieliestronk.com/wordlist.html
+* Scrabble game's wordlist was taken from http://www.mieliestronk.com/wordlist.html
 * Dictionary taken from [this repo](https://github.com/aviaryan/gcide-dictionary-json)